lacer-dev/lua_thread/README.md

 # lua_thread
 An C++ object-oriented and type-safe interface to Lua's C API, modeled after std::thread.
+Basically, the (unofficial) Lua C++ API.
 ## Building and Linking
 Clone lua_thread into your C++ project as a submodule:
 ```